 Kenilworth Park, Malvern Hills Park, and Herb Watts Park also have great playgrounds!

-Things to do in Asheville with a Baby or Toddler
+Best Things to do in Asheville with a Toddler

 Visiting breweries and art museums are some of our favorite things to do here with our kids.
 Those might not sound like typically kid-friendly activities, but Asheville’s great in the way that they cater to families, and that’s why it’s so fun to visit!
 Dogs are also very welcome here.